- Graduate Programs

 Q: I finished all my degree requirements but my degree will not be awarded yet.
 Can I get a letter that states I have completed my degree requirements?

 A: Yes.
 The Office of Graduate Studies can provide a degree completion letter to you before the degree is awarded.
-Once the degree has been awarded, you can request a certification letter from the Registrar’s Office.
+To request a degree completion letter please email your Graduate Specialist.
+Once the degree has been awarded, you must request a certification letter from the Registrar’s Office.